About The Arts at USF

 The USF School of Architecture & Community Design is a studio-intensive program with an emphasis on the design process, the craft of making, urbanism, tectonics, digital fabrication and the cultural influences on architectural space and built form.
 The school offers master's degree programs only.
-Although undergraduate programs are not available, a Pre-Architecture program is available for both non-degree holding students and students with an associate's degree, which prepares students for master's studies in Architecture or Urban & Community Design.
+Although bachelor's degrees are not offered, a Pre-Architecture program for undergraduates is available for both non-degree holding students and students with an associate's degree, which prepares students for master's studies in Architecture or Urban & Community Design.

 Art & Art History

 The USF School of Art & Art History recognizes the power of images to construct and reflect the shared consciousness of a culture.
 The school provides a challenging learning environment for research, creativity and experimentation, with an emphasis on engaged, critical thinking.
 With access to studio spaces, new technologies and a dedicated visual resources library, students enrolled in the bachelor's and master's programs can explore traditional mediums and techniques, as well as experiment with new media and technologies.

 At the USF School of Music, opportunities to listen, learn and perform abound.
 The school's distinguished artist faculty regularly lead splendid student ensembles on performances at regional, national and international music events.
 Housed in an acoustically superior building, students in the bachelor's, master's and doctoral programs are encouraged to fine-tune their skills and develop their research.
 The school offers an exceptional jazz studies program, one of the most complete electronic music studios in the nation (SYCOM), a visionary music education program and an environment that boasts a wide range of excellent cultural activities.